quaderno/quaderno-api/source/includes/_contacts.md

 `first_name` | The first name of the contact.
 `bic`        | *If sending a bank_account (in electronic IBAN format)*.
 Must be 11 characters in length.

-## Read: Get and filter all contacts
+## Retrieve: Get and filter all contacts

 > `GET /contacts.json`